 Some of the issues raised in the discussion paper are technical and not front-of-mind for most Australians, but they are important issues nonetheless, because they go to the best use of their taxpayer dollars.

-We have deliberately avoided proposing specific ways forward and instead open up a public conversation with leading academics, accountants, economists and stakeholder groups.
+I have deliberately avoided proposing specific ways forward and instead open up a public conversation with leading academics, accountants, economists and stakeholder groups.

 You can view the paper here.